Fuchs’ Corneal Dystrophy

 - Episodes of sharp, sometimes incapacitating pain

-Corneal transplantation is considered when vision deteriorates to the point that it interferes with daily activities and impairs a person’s ability to function normally.
-This surgery replaces the full thickness of the cornea, including the endothelium, with healthy layers.
-The cloudy cornea is replaced with clear corneal tissue.
+When vision deteriorates to the extent that it interferes with daily activities and impairs the patient’s life, we may recommend a cornea transplant.
+This surgery replaces the full thickness of the cornea, all three layers, with healthy layers.